 I'm totally one of those guys who has a shelf full of games that nobody's ever heard of before.
 (Unless they're as into board games as I am.)
 Regardless, you don't have to twist my arm very far to get me to sit down and unbox one with you.
 Thankfully my wife enjoys playing just about as much as I do.

 It's basically awesome.
 It's free (except when you're like me and keep buying gear).
 It gets you outside.
 If you've never played before, give it a try.
 At the worst, you're enjoying a nice hike through the woods, and smashing plastic things into trees.
-I don't have the strongest arm out there, but I've been holding my own in local leagues, and enjoy playing the annual Oak Hollow Open here in High Point, NC.
-I have three aces in my pocket (along with several other close calls) - shots I'll remember for a long time.
+I don't have the strongest arm out there, but I've been holding my own in local leagues, and enjoy playing casual trash-talking rounds with friends, and in local tournaments.
+I have seven aces in my pocket (along with several other close calls) - shots I'll remember for a long time.
+I've got dreams of seeing some of the iconic courses in person, and would love to spectate at a professional event sometime.

 Definitely not a "gamer" in the colloquial sense...but I do my share of casual gaming on my Nintendo Switch.
 Occasionally I'll also pull out my retro Super Nintendo and N64, from the true "golden age" of consoles.
 (Yeah I said it.)
 And my bro and I play a couple things remotely together on PC.
 So...
 I guess I do my fair share of gaming.

 I'm not a professional, but I have some OK gear.
-I shoot Canon, with a 50D as my primary.
-A few lenses, nothing too special - stock, telephoto, a nice 50mm prime, and a fun macro lens.
-No L-glass...too expensive.
+I shoot Canon, with a 6D Mark II as my primary, with a nice high-quality 24-70mm f/2.8 as my daily driver.
+For accessory lenses I have a wide-angle, a nice 50mm prime, and a macro.
 I've also got a neat set of filters, and a decent Canon flash.

 I am mostly nature / landscape - things that don't move around too much.
 I try and shoot on full-manual so that I get a good sense for those things like ISO, aperture, shutter speed...etc.
 Most of my good shots are from vacations and travel...I've only gone on a few trips specifically for photography.